 &lt;sup>165 This is what the statute provides.
 However, the fair market value of assets is determined with reference to the price of stock that the purchasing corporation purchased, no matter when it purchased that stock, plus the liabilities of the target corporation.

-• The "old target's" earnings and profits disappear.
+• The "old target's" tax liability does not affect the income tax liability of